aguswahy13/Cars-Purchasing-Study-Gaikindo-Dataset/README.md

 # Cars-Purchasing-Study-Gaikindo-Dataset

-This is the project that I did when I was internship in market research company, all dataset can be obatained [Gakindo Dataset](https://www.gaikindo.or.id/indonesian-automobile-industry-data/), study that I did used in year 2011-2020.
+This is the project that I did when I was internship in market research company, all dataset can be obatained [Gakindo Dataset](https://www.gaikindo.or.id/indonesian-automobile-industry-data/), study that I did used Holt Winter's method and dataset in the range of years 2011-2020.

 This process study included
-1. Filtering DataSet
+1. Filtering Dataset
 2. Exploratory Data Analysis (EDA)
 3. Data Cleaning
 4. Data Processing